FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 We started building FSD50K by automatically populating the classes of the ontology with a number of candidate audio clips from Freesound.
 Candidate clips were selected by matching user-provided tags in Freesound to a set of keywords associated with every class.
 The goal was to automatically compile a list of candidate labels per clip, indicating potential presence of sound events.
 The process consisted of two steps.

-First, we compiled a list of keywords for almost each class.
+First, we compiled a list of keywords for almost every class.
 These are terms related to the class label that are likely to be provided by Freesound users as tags when describing audio clips.
-Suitable keywords were determined by considering class names and descriptions provided in the ontology, and obtaining most frequent Freesound tags that co-occur with each target class label.
-After compiling a first version of the per-class keywords, we identified a few classes with very low precision due to pathological inclusion of false positives.
-To minimize this issue, a refinement process was performed by blacklisting some tags.
+Suitable keywords were determined by considering class names and descriptions provided in the ontology, and obtaining the most frequent Freesound tags that co-occur with each target class label.
+After compiling a first version of the per-class keywords, we manually identified a few classes with very low precision due to pathological inclusion of false positives (e.g., in the \textit{Turkey} class many clips were recordings made in the Eurasian country, instead of containing sounds of the large bird).
+To minimize this issue, a refinement process was performed by blocking some tags (e.g., ``turkish" or ``Istanbul" for \textit{Turkey}).
 As an example, the keywords for the \textit{Meow} class are: ``meow”, ``meowing”, ``mew", ``miaow", and ``miaou".

 Second, each class was automatically populated with the corresponding Freesound clips.
 We use the compiled lists of keywords as a mapping between clips in Freesound and class labels in the ontology.
 Thus, for each clip, all user-provided tags are examined and, when a tag matches a keyword, the clip becomes a candidate clip for the dataset, and the corresponding class label is nominated as a candidate label for the clip.
-We employ the Porter Stemming algorithm for term normalisation to make our matching process more robust \cite{porter1980algorithm}.
+This process was done by using the Freesound API.\footnote{\url{https://freesound.org/docs/api/}} We employ the Porter Stemming algorithm for term normalisation to make our matching process more robust \cite{porter1980algorithm}.

 In this way we were able to map more than 300,000 Freesound clips to the AudioSet classes.
-We decided to filter out clips longer than 90s to avoid very large audio clips (this length limit will be further reduced later on).
+We decided to filter out clips longer than 90s to avoid very large audio clips (this length limit will be further reduced later on, see Sec. \ref{ssec:task_val}).
+No other filters were applied at this stage.
 This left us with a total of 268,261 clips with an average of 2.62 candidate labels.
 This label nomination system induces potential errors as it depends on factors such as class ambiguity and, especially, the choices of Freesound users when providing tags.
 However, it has the advantage of allowing easy and rapid retrieval for a large variety of classes without training any classifiers.

 The outcome of this stage is a list of automatically-generated candidate labels per clip, indicating the potential presence of sound events.